Program at a glance

 How do we know?

 Our guide and paleontologist, John Hankla, took his first collecting tour of these fossil beds when he was nine years old.
-In the 25 field season's since that first trip, he has gone on to a successful career in the field of paleontology working with museums all over the world to answer some of the questions he first asked when he was a young student exploring the area for the first time.
-In the 7 Seasons of Dinosaur Discovery Adventure eductional trips, we've watched students engage with natural sciences in the field- finding their own thirst for adventure and learning.
+In the 28 field season's since that first trip, he has gone on to a successful career in paleontology working with museums all over the world to answer some of the questions he first asked when he was a young student exploring the area for the first time.
+In the 8 Seasons of Dinosaur Discovery Adventure eductional trips, we've watched students engage with natural sciences- finding their own thirst for adventure and learning in the field.
 Each spring we write letters of recommendation for former students who have continued on this path and who are pursuing other ways to engage in field science.

 During a typical day, we will explore the wide-open spaces of eastern Wyoming's fossil beds, discovering dinosaur fossils and other evidence of the long-lost ancient past.
 The discoveries we make will contribute to ongoing research being conducted by the Denver Museum of Nature and Science's field team (denverpaleo.org).
 Scientifically important fossil discoveries will be transported to the Museum where they will be curated in perpetuity for use in publications and exhibits.